TessaLacy/learn_to_code/Devnotes/Notes/MarkDown.md

 To create a block quote, use the lesser than symbol (>), example below

 >Tessa Lacy is a very talented software developer - Elon Musk

+- You can add emoji's.
+Either copy and paste the emoji or type the emoji shortcut which begins with the colon (:) and then type a letter.
+Example below
+- 😄 🔽 🐒